 Pros

-• Adheres on latex paint
+• Adheres to latex paint

 • You may easily sand the excess product